 HMCS Gatineau, a Canadian cold war destroyer, fires an ASROC (Anti-submarine rocket) at Nanoose Range in the early 1980's.
 HMCS Gatineau, a Restigouche Class Destroyer, was know for it's beautiful lines.
 This class was active in the Royal Canadian Navy from 1958 to 1997.
 Richard Gimblett collection.

 HMCS TRENTONIAN 24" x 48"

 HMCS Trentonian sails past the Lightship Juno as it escorts derelict ships which will be sunk and used as a breakwater during D-Day.
-This painting will be donated to the Trenton Public Library upon the release of Roger Litwiller's book about the Trentonian on 24 August 2013.
+This painting will be donated to the Trenton Public Library upon the release of Roger Litwiller's book about the Trentonian in April 2014.